 Todd poked his head into my room, and at last, I was really awake.

 "I heard you crying.
 Are you okay?"

 "I'm all right, Todd.
 I must have been dreaming."

-Sleep was a long time in coming.
+Sleep was a long time coming.
 My thoughts raced.
 Am I wrong to want more than marriage?
 What if Isaac finds someone else?
 I"d die.
 I love him

-"From what I've seen, tight pants and a bright blouse are the thing, along with some boots."
+"From what I've seen, tight pants and a bright blouse are the things, along with some boots."
 Todd took all my questions seriously, giving them careful thought.
 "Do you have anything in your closet that will do?"